How to Promote Abstract Thinking in Young Children

 Take the Statue of Liberty, for example.
 Children may recognize that the Statue of Liberty is important and possibly be able to recite a fact or two — which is concrete thinking — about when or how it was constructed.
 Kids who practice abstract thinking understand that the Statue of Liberty is a globally recognized symbol of freedom, justice and liberty.

-Admittedly a big symbol to teach a young kid, the Statue of Liberty is only one example of how children can use abstract thoughts.
+Admittedly a big symbol to teach a young kid abstract thinking is the Statue of Liberty.
 Kids use abstract thinking to:

 - Classify experiences.